October 18, 2023

 Instead, share third-party content on industry topics, trends, and challenges to present your sales team as an authority in your industry, not just your products and services.
 This gives employees credibility and people will be more likely to engage with them.

 Supply your sales team with the latest industry news and studies.
 If they share up-to-date groundbreaking research and news about your industry, they appear more in touch with industry trends.
 Also, people follow other people who share the latest insightful information and this can leverage your sales team as a go-to resource to get answers.

 Of course, it can’t all be about what’s going on outside of your organization.
 You need to reel in customers and talk about what your organization does, too.

 The trick is, you want to lightly mix in your content and self-promotion, and the best way to do that is by sharing what other people have to say about you.
 Case studies and testimonials definitely serve that purpose.

 Take the positive things your customers have to say about your products, services, and brand, and use your employee advocacy program to promote them.
 Don’t forget that social media can be an excellent place to find user-generated testimonials about your product or service, too.
 Sometimes the best and most powerful content to promote your brand is something you never created at all.

 People see these types of content as social validation - other people like your products and services, so maybe they will too.
 Messages shared by employees reach more than 5x further than when shared by a brand account, according to the MSLGroup.

 Social selling can be very effective at driving the results you want from your sales team.
-An employee advocacy program supplies them the tools they need to be more active and confident on social media, allowing them to build out their social influence and presence, and engage with the right people in your industry.
+An employee advocacy program supplies them with the tools they need to be more active and confident on social media, allowing them to build out their social influence and presence, and engage with the right people in your industry.